 The first hearing largely mirrors a Section 1604 outpatient placement hearing.
 The legal standard is the same:

-The timeline which results from a finding in the defendant's favor at a Penal Code Section 1026.2 outpatient hearing is, however, different from that in a Penal Code Section 1604 hearing.
+However, the timeline that results from a finding in the defendant's favor at a Penal Code Section 1026.2 outpatient hearing is different from that in a Penal Code Section 1604 hearing.

 If the defendant prevails at a PC 1026.2 hearing, they are placed in CONREP for one year.

-In practice, this also substantially changes the focus with which treatment providers at the State Hospital and at CONREP approach evaluating the defendant and formulating a treatment plan prior to submitting their recommendations to the court.
+In practice, this also substantially changes the focus of treatment providers at the State Hospital and CONREP on evaluating the defendant and formulating a treatment plan prior to submitting their recommendations to the court.

-If the treatment providers know that the defendant will only be in outpatient status for as short as one year, as opposed to an open-ended placement under PC 1604, they are likely to tailor their recommendations to the court accordingly.
+Suppose the treatment providers know that the defendant will only be in outpatient status for as short as one year, as opposed to an open-ended placement under PC 1604.
+In that case, they are likely to tailor their recommendations to the court accordingly.

 Restoration of Sanity Trial